An Intervention Short Story

 -Yes.
 That was scary!
 I thought we were dead.- Her rapid reply suggested that she was rattled and he wondered if he came across the same to her.

 -Who was that and how did they do that?
-I can only think of the Anti-Intervention League, but they don’t have anything like the resources to get here, let alone the tech to stop us.-
+I can only think of the Anti-Intervention League, but as you said they don’t have anything like the resources to get here, let alone the tech to stop us.-

 -No idea on either,- replied Illy. -He, she, or it has removed us from sight of the invaders.
-Seemed very keen to stop your intervention.
+Seemed very keen to stop your attack.
+Oh, the irony – it seems that our intervention suffered an intervention.
 I’m working on releasing your restraint field, the tech seems not too dissimilar to our field manips.
 Be ready, just in case, soldier boy.-

 The angular hooded figure appeared from between the trees and strolled up to them with a peculiar swaying gait.